diehard5566/poe-regex-tw-ver2/server/README.md

 ## How to run the API
-1. In your terminal, navigate to the `api` directory.
+1. In your terminal, navigate to the `server` directory.
 2. Run `npm install` to install all dependencies.
 3. Run `npm start` to start the app.